outrigdev/outrig/README.md

 ### Security

 - **No open ports** — Your program doesn't expose extra HTTP servers or ports.
-It attempts to make a domain socket connection to the outrig server.
+It attempts to make a domain socket connection to the Outrig Monitor.
 If the domain socket is not found or is not active, the SDK will remain in standby mode
-- **Secure by default** -- All connections stay on localhost (unless you explicitly configure it otherwise); no application data leaves your machine
+- **Secure by default** — All connections stay on localhost (unless you explicitly configure it otherwise); no application data leaves your machine

 ### Telemetry

-To help understand how many people are using Outrig, help prioritize new features, and find/fix bugs we collect _minimal_ anonymous telemetry from the outrig server.
+To help understand how many people are using Outrig, help prioritize new features, and find/fix bugs we collect _minimal_ anonymous telemetry from the Outrig Monitor.
 It can be disabled on the CLI by running `outrig server --no-telemetry`.
+Note that the SDK does not send _any_ telemetry.

 ## Development